agabra23/aleynna-portfolio/README.md

 Live Site: https://www.aleynnaquinones.com

 This personal website was built for my partner's portfolio in UX design.
-The tech stack is listed below along with some future updates and a place to report bugs/issues.
+Below are installation instructions along with a place to report bugs/issues.

 ## Installation